OrangeGriffin/odin-recipes/README.md

 # odin-recipes

 This is the Odin Recipes project.
-After I complete this project I will return to this README to detail what skills were involved in this project.
+In this project, skills such as creating html files, creating directories, inserting images and links.

+Additionally, this reinforced the git concepts introduced earlier and allowed for consistent use and practice of commands suchs as git add, git commit, and git push.